Greetings Splunk Ninjas,

 The Project Honey Pot database is one of the largest IP reputation databases I know.
 A webmaster can add some tracking code to his website and from then on, the Project Honey Pot community can track spammers, spambots and other malicious activities that try to steal bandwidth, capacity, harvest e-mail addresses and spam.
 They have tracked down over 200 Million harvesters and 100 Million Spam Servers.
 Additionally they maintain information about bad web hosts, rule breakers, dictionary attackers, comment spammers and crawlers that hide themselves as a search engine.
 From my perspective, most systems communicating from those IP’s are somehow compromised.
 And if a server is sending spam emails because it is part of a BotNet, I wouldn’t trust any user or system activity from those environments.
+Learn more about honeypots.

 Use Cases for the threat intelligence data

 Wouldn’t it be great to use this available information and connect it with your machine data?
 I’ve seen several use cases where this has added a lot of value:

 - First, take your firewall logs from your default gateways.
 This allows you to create a report of denied traffic, generated by your internal systems.
 In a large client network you’ll have a very long list.
 Take this report and enrich the destination address with the threat score and sort based on this, so you have an automatically prioritized set of targets which defines which clients you should investigate first.
 If you have something with a score higher then 0 you have found an infected client in your network, which is running active malware trying to communicate outside.
 Congratulations you just started Splunking!